ucla-oarc-mobile/casa-on-rails/README.md

 CASA on Rails is a standard Rails server.
 Once you ensure that the database and Elasticsearch are running, start it as you'd usually start a Rails server.

+### Docker Container

+CASA on Rails now has a docker container to facilitate getting started developing or testing the project.
+Visit the [docker hub page](https://hub.docker.com/r/stevenolen/casa-on-rails/) for more details.

 ## License

 CASA On Rails is **open-source** and licensed under the AFFERO GENERAL PUBLIC LICENSE.
 The full text of the license may be found in the `LICENSE` file.